arielhaim83/promitor-docs/docs/scraping/runtime-configuration.md

 - `metricSinks.statsd.host` - Port (UDP) address of StatsD server.
 (Default: `8125`)
 - `metricSinks.statsd.metricPrefix` - Prefix that will be added to every metric defined in the metric declaration.
+- `metricSinks.statsd.formattertype` - Defines the formatting for the emitted
+ metrics object.
+- `metricSinks.statsd.geneva.namespace` - The name of the geneva namespace to emit the metrics to.
+- `metricSinks.statsd.geneva.account` - The geneva account in the provided namespace.

 ```yaml
 metricSinks: